Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 Look at organic search specifically.
 Compare it to direct traffic and referral traffic.

-If organic engagement is strong but overall engagement is weak, your paid traffic or social traffic might be pulling down the average.
+When organic engagement is strong but overall engagement is weak, your paid traffic or social traffic might be pulling down the average.

 Either way, you can’t fix what you can’t see.
 This breakdown shows you where to focus.